aosabook/500lines/dagoba/chapter.md

 Note that `[].slice.call(arguments)` is JS parlance for "please pass me an array of this function's arguments".
 You would be forgiven for supposing that `arguments` is already an array, since it behaves like one in many situations, but it is lacking much of the functionality we utilize in modern JavaScript arrays.

-## The problem with being eager
+## The Problem with Being Eager

-Before we look at the pipetypes themselves we're going to take a slight diversion into the exciting world of execution strategy.
-There are two main schools of thought: the Call By Value clan, also known as eager beavers, strictly insist that all arguments be evaluated before the function is applied.
+Before we look at the pipetypes themselves we're going to take a diversion into the exciting world of execution strategy.
+There are two main schools of thought: the Call By Value clan, also known as eager beavers, insist that all arguments be evaluated before the function is applied.
 Their opposing faction, the Call By Needians, are content to procrastinate until the last possible moment before doing anything, and even then do as little as possible -- they are, in a word, lazy.

 JavaScript, being a strict language, will process each of our steps as they are called.
 We would then expect the evaluation of `g.v('Thor').out().in()` to first find the Thor vertex, then find all vertices connected to it by outgoing edges, and from each of those vertices finally return all vertices they are connected to by inbound edges.